Skip to main content

 • No eating or smoking is allowed during the instructional session.

-• Television, telephones and other audio/video devices are not permitted during the instructional session.
+• Television, telephones and other audio/video devices are not permitted during the instructional session unless allowed by the instructor.

 • Visitors and pets are to be kept out of the room during the instructional session.

-How does my child receive instructional materials while on IIS?
+How does my child receive instructional materials while on HHT?

-The school of enrollment must provide books and required instructional materials for the student receiving IIS, as well as other appropriate services such as college counseling or course guidance, when necessary.
+The school of enrollment must provide books and required instructional materials for the student receiving HHT, as well as other appropriate services such as college counseling or course guidance, when necessary.

-What are the attendance policies for students receiving IIS?
+What are the attendance policies for students receiving HHT?

-Students receiving IIS are subject to the attendance guidelines for an approved lawful absence set forth in the MCPS Code of Conduct.
+Students receiving HHT are subject to the attendance guidelines for an approved lawful absence set forth in the MCPS Code of Conduct.

-• If a student is not available for a scheduled instructional session, parents/guardians are to notify the IIS teacher by 5:00 p.m. the day before the scheduled session.
+• If a student is not available for a scheduled instructional session, parents/guardians are to notify the HHT instructor by 5:00 p.m. the day before the scheduled session.

-• In order to reschedule a planned appointment, you must call the IIS teacher.
+• In order to reschedule a planned appointment, you must call the HHT instructor.
 If the time is made up, the absence will not be reported on the student grade report form.

 • Time is not to be made up for unlawful absences.

-• Absences on the part of the IIS teacher must be made up.
+• Absences on the part of the HHT instructor must be made up.

-• Continued unlawful absences may result in suspension of interim instructional services.
+• Continued unlawful absences may result in suspension of Home and Hospital Teaching.

 What happens if my child requires hospitalization outside of Montgomery County?

-For students who require hospitalization outside of Montgomery County, IIS may be provided subject to the following:
+For students who require hospitalization outside of Montgomery County, HHT may be provided subject to the following:

-• An application is submitted to and approved by the MCPS IIS administrator/designee prior to services.
+• An application is submitted to and approved by the MCPS HHT administrator/designee prior to services.

-• The student meets the criteria for IIS.
+• The student meets the criteria for HHT.

-• A qualified teacher is available, as determined by the MCPS IIS administrator/designee.
-Under certain circumstances and with approval from the MCPS IIS administrator/designee, instructional services may be provided by another local education agency.
+• The student is able and allowed to access instruction virtually.
+Under certain circumstances and with approval from the MCPS HHT administrator/designee, instructional services may be provided by another local education agency.

-How are parents informed of their child’s academic progress during the time enrolled in Interim Instructional Services?
+How are parents informed of their child’s academic progress during the time enrolled in Home and Hospital Teaching?

-At the end of a grading period and/or when the student returns to school, a grade report covering the period in which the student was enrolled in IIS is sent to the school.
-Classroom teachers will average student grades with his/her IIS grades, when applicable, to determine the student’s report card grades.
+Classroom teachers will review HHT assignments and grades in concert with assignments completed while in the classroom, when applicable, to determine the student’s report card grades.
 The student’s school will make the final determination regarding report card grades.

 What happens when my child is ready to return to school?

-When the interim instructional services end, the school counselor will have in place a plan for the students return to school and will work with the student to make the transition as easy as possible.
+When Home and Hospital Teaching ends, the school counselor will have in place a plan to assist in the student's return to school, and will work with the parents and student to make the transition as easy as possible.